acquia/acquia-sdk-php/README.md

-# NOTE: This repository was maintained exclusively by developers who no longer work at Acquia.
-As this is not an official Acquia initiative, it is currently (as of 2017) considered unsupported and no further updates should be expected.
+## NOTE: This repository is no longer actively maintained and has not been updated to support PHP 7.1

 # Acquia SDK for PHP